Skip to content

 Cesium (Cs) Element

 Cesium is a chemical element with the atomic number 55 and is represented by the symbol ‘Cs’ in the periodic table.
-It is a soft, silvery-golden alkali metal and belongs … Read more
+It is a soft, silvery-golden alkali metal and belongs to the s-block of group 1 of the periodic table. … Read more

 Xenon (Xe) Element: History, Properties, Uses, Effects